spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 ## Define admin users

 These users can modify the integrations this Dimension supports.
-Admin interface is accessible at `https://dimension.<your-domain>/riot-app/admin` after logging in to element.
 Add this to your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):

 ```yaml